kokejohh/pthipth/README.md

 ### How does pthipth differ from pthread ?
 1. non-preemptive, meaning threads voluntarily yield control.
 2. support thread priorities.
-3. the scheduler is fully controlled in user space.
-4. each thread can have a time quota.
+3. each thread can have a time quota.
-5. each thread has its own aging mechanism to prevent starvation.
+4. each thread has its own aging mechanism to prevent starvation.
-6. can use thread pool to manage thread creation and reuse efficiently.
+5. can use thread pool to manage thread creation and reuse efficiently.

+### Basic Workflow:
+when threads are created, they block themselves using futex_wait.
+To run a thread, you must call either pthipth_join or pthipth_yield, both of which use futex_wake to wake the thread.
+Calling pthipth_yield can also wake it, but it does not handle thread termination.

 ### All functions
 ```